morphar/chatty-gpt/README.md

 It works by using the OpenAI chat completions API (e.g. gpt-3.5-turbo, gpt-4, etc.).
 You will need to have (paid) access to this API.

+Using gpt-4 through the API, is much faster than using ChatGPT plus and doesn't have message limits.

 All chats are kept in localStorage, so you won't be able to access it from any other browser or device.
 I plan to make a simple export and import feature though.